ken-rubin/TGv1000/README.md

 		};
 	};

 All business objects follow this interface.
-They take an "objectBody" and their purpose is to augment this parameter by adding addition properties for the jade file to consume.
+They take an "objectBody" and their purpose is to augment this parameter by adding additional properties thereto for the jade file to consume.

 After the business object augments the context object, it is passed into the jade render call (this is the second and last operation the route handler performs):